Discover Homestay in Brixton

-It’s difficult deciding on a place to live in London – especially when you’ve never visited the city!
+It’s difficult deciding on a homestay in London – especially when you’ve never visited the city!
 But that’s a situation that many overseas students find themselves in, when moving to London to study.
 There are so many suburbs and neighbourhoods that even most people living in the UK haven’t heard of all of them.
 We’ve put together these comprehensive area guides to give you all the information you need about some of the city’s hotspots.
-Here we give you the low-down on Brixton.
+Here we give you the low-down on Brixton in south London.

 Choosing the right location is really important, because London is such a huge city.
 While the public transport is good, it can also be very expensive if you live in a certain zone but regularly travel to a different zone.
 Journey times can also be long when travelling from one side of the city to another.
 Read on to find out more about Brixton including the types of homes available, safety and transport links.